KazukiNakamae/temp/README.md

 #### 11. Check the mutation profile.

-You can get the local alignment of the editing.
+You can get the mutation profile of the editing.
 The result is visualized as the bar plot and pie chart.

-We provide a detailed description of how to read them in the section of the MaChIAtoReviewer result.
+We provide a detailed description of how to read them in the section of the MaChIAtoReviewer output.

 # Preparation